-Long term assessments will be made through End of Key Stage Tests or tasks and using external examinations such as AQA Units, Entry Level Certificate, and G.C.S.E where appropriate.
+Long term assessments will be made through End of Key Stage Tests or tasks and using external examinations such as AQA Units, Entry Level Certificate, Level 1 and 2 Controlled assessments and G.C.S.E where appropriate.
 Bi-annual testing for comprehension, numeracy and spelling will take place for all pupils with any new pupils being assessed within 6 weeks of placement.